 (2) Notwithstanding subrule (1) an additional payment under Schedule 2 may be approved for time spent in preparing for and attending a hearing where the Director, authorised officer or committee is satisfied that a claim for additional payment is justified.

-[Rule 17 amended in Gazette 30 Oct 1992 p.
+[Rule 17 amended: Gazette 30 Oct 1992 p.
 5336.]

 18. Reimbursement where costs recovered